joodicator/mcmapimg/README.md

     ./mcmapimg.py --help
     ```

-2. Using the web interface: make accessible by a web server `index.htm` and `map.png` - the latter of which is an executable Python script and should be run as a CGI program by the web server - for example, under `http://localhost/mcmapimg`; then navigate to this URL and follow the instructions there.
+2. Using the web interface: make accessible by a web server `index.htm` and `map.cgi` - the latter of which is an executable Python script and should be run as a CGI program by the web server - for example, under `http://localhost/mcmapimg`; then navigate to this URL and follow the instructions there.

 3. As a library directly from Python:
     ```